Governor Stirling Senior High School

-Governor Stirling Senior High School (abbreviated as GSSHS) is a public co-educational partially selective high day school, located in Woodbridge, a north-eastern suburb of Perth, Western Australia.
+Governor Stirling Senior High School (abbreviated as GSSHS / Govo) is a public co-educational partially selective high day school, located in Woodbridge, a north-eastern suburb of Perth, Western Australia.
 The school provides both a vocational and tertiary entrance education for students from Year 7 to Year 12.

 Opened in 1959, the school replaced the former Midland Junction High School (MJHS) founded in 1901, at a new site in West Midland.

 History

 The school was officially opened on 28 October 1959 by then Western Australian Minister for Education, Arthur Watts.
 On that day its name was officially changed from Midland Junction High School to Governor Stirling Senior High School, named after James Stirling.
 This day also saw the adoption of a new school crest, which retained the motto of MJHS: "Honour Before Honours".
 The official crest features a white swan behind a shield.

 In 1964, Woodbridge House became an annexe for GSSHS.
 Around thirty students were involved in the High School Certificate courses, and the house provided a non-institutional learning environment for the small student community.
 Students were able to recover the wind vane missing from the house, which was discovered in the mud of the river bed.
 During this same period Woodbridge House became the headquarters for the Midland District Youth Committee, an advisory body representing up to thirteen local youth organisations.